-He was invited to host a DxD session on lasers & pigmentation to share his expert opinions with the DxD comunity.
-From melasma treatment to pigment marks caused by acne, these are his pearls of wisdom.
+He was invited to host a DoctorxDentist session on lasers & pigmentation to share his expert opinions with the DoctorxDentist community.
+From tips on melasma treatment to pigment marks caused by acne, these are his pearls of wisdom.

 Melasma is triggered by excessive sun exposure and genetics

 Melasma is a common skin condition in Singapore.
 They appear as brown to gray patches on the face.
 People tend to get it on their forehead, cheeks, nose, and even chins.
 If you are constantly under the sun, you may also find these patches on your forearms or neck.

 They are many triggers of melasma.
 The most common ones are:

 - Excessive sun exposure

 - Change in hormones (pregnancy, birth control pills)

 Sadly, it is difficult to get rid of melasma

 If you think that it's hard to completely eradicate melasma, you are spot on (no pun intended, really).